jellehuibregtse/oauth2-authorization-code-poc/README.md

 ### Research questions
 1. What is the terminology used when we talk about securing an application?
   * What is the difference between authentication and authorization?
+  * What different types of authentication are there?
   * What is a principal?
   * What is a role?
   * What is a granted authority?